 After watching Washington rack up a $16 trillion national debt, I knew we had to focus on fiscal discipline for our country.
 I have been working across party lines to cut wasteful federal spending—large and small.
-I supported a balanced budget amendment and was one of the first supporters of efforts to fast-track recommendations of the bipartisan debt commission.
-I have refused to take a pay raise every year since I’ve been elected.
+I supported a balanced budget amendment.
+And I have refused to take a pay raise every year since I’ve been elected.

 As a member of the Senate Armed Services Committee, I led the charge against the wasteful MEADS air defense research program the Army has no intention of using—eliminating more than $800 million from the Defense budget.